 Uveitis is an inflammation of the uvea.
 Uveitis requires prompt treatment by an eye doctor.
 Without treatment, uveitis can damage vision.
 Although the potential for confusion sounds high, as long as it is remembered that uveitis is actually a number of different conditions, it is, of course, very important, for both patients and doctors, to establish the exact type of uveitis that exists, as far as it is possible.
 How is your eye affected in uveitis?
 Uveitis most often inflames the iris (iritis).
 Since the iris opens and closes the pupil (the hole through which you see) any inflammation can cause pain and sensitivity to light.
-Often the eye gets red, vision may become blurred patient, may see spots floating in your eye.
-Untreated, it can worsen and lead to more severe eye diseases, such as glaucoma, cataracts patient may even lose vision.
+Often the eye gets red, vision may become blurred and the patient, may see spots floating in the eye.
+Untreated, it can worsen leading to more severe eye diseases, like glaucoma, cataract and patient may even lose vision.
 What causes uveitis?

-As just suggested, there are a number of quite different types of causes of uveitis.
-It may result from an Infection such as bacteria (TB, leprosy, syphilis) virus (e.g. herpes) or a parasite (Toxoplasmosis).
-It may be related to an Autoimmune Disease (with or without involvement of other parts of the body).
-This, essentially, is when our immune system recognises a part of our own body as foreign.
+There are a number of causes of uveitis.
+It may result from an infection such as bacteria (TB, Leprosy, Syphilis) virus (e.g. Herpes) or a parasite (Toxoplasmosis).
+It may be related to an autoimmune disease (with or without involvement of other parts of the body).
+This, essentially, is when our immune system recognises a part of our own body as foreign .
 Trauma to the eye, or even the other eye in the past, can lead to uveitis.
 In many cases, the cause is said to be unknown.
 This may well mean that the uveitis is of the autoimmune type.
 The word "idiopathic" may often be used to describe this group.